Licensing Guides

 Table of Contents

-Learning the plumbing trade requires time, effort, and determination, but it can be a fulfilling career helping people and that offers job security.
+You can’t rush through the training it takes to become a plumber, but that time and effort can lead to a career that is long-lasting, lucrative, and fulfilling.
 Almost every state requires plumbers to be licensed because it’s complicated work that impacts the health and safety of our society.
-Arizona has strict standards for working in the plumbing business.

-According to the U.S. Bureau of Labor and Statistics, there are 482,700 plumbers nationwide and Arizona employs 9,640 of them.
-That number is projected to grow 2% from 2022 to 2032 across the country, but in Arizona, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is higher at 30% for Plumbers, Pipefitters, and Steamfitters.
+According to the U.S. Bureau of Labor Statistics, there are 504,500 plumbers nationwide, and Arizona employs 12,330 of them.
+The national number is projected to grow 6% from 2024 to 2034, adding more than 43,300 plumbers to the ranks across the country.
+In Arizona, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is more than double that at 14% for Plumbers, Pipefitters, and Steamfitters.

 » Want to grow your plumbing business?
 Click here to get a demo.